 Rigney Law LLC Founding Partner A. Kassi Rigney represented the State of Indiana in these cases for over 2-1/2 years and understands the challenges citizens face when trying to fight civil forfeiture proceedings.
 She now uses her experience and insights to help people in Indianapolis and across the country defend their constitutional rights and either prevent police from seizing assets or secure their safe return to their rightful owners.

 Increase the Odds of Getting Your Property Back

 Legislators have considered changes to this unfair system for years, and challenges to the law are now pending before various courts – including the Supreme Court of the United States and the Supreme Court of Indiana.
 Currently, though, Indiana law allows law enforcement departments to hold real property or vehicles for up to six months.
 If the state decides to file a forfeiture claim against the asset within the first 180 days, the property will be held indefinitely until the conclusion of the case, which can often be several additional months.

 By hiring an experienced Indiana civil asset forfeiture lawyer, you can fight these efforts and significantly increase your chances of retrieving your seized assets.
-The attorneys at Rigney Law are passionate about protecting the rights of those suspected of or charged with criminal offenses.
+The attorneys at Rigney Law LLC are passionate about protecting the rights of those suspected of or charged with criminal offenses.
 That passion and commitment extend to fighting government efforts to unjustly seize money and property without due process of law.

-At Rigney Law, we know how scary it can be to face criminal charges, and how bewildering and frustrating it can be if the government seizes your property in a civil asset forfeiture.
+At Rigney Law LLC, we know how scary it can be to face criminal charges, and how bewildering and frustrating it can be if the government seizes your property in a civil asset forfeiture.
 If your property or money are at risk, we are available 24 hours a day to answer your questions, protect your rights, and begin working on your behalf.
 We offer free initial consultations, so there is no reason not to call.